By James Buckley

 ABB will supply systems for electrification, telecommunications, instrumentation, fire and gas, safety and navigational aids.
-The company will also support detail engineering design, yard fabrication and offshore commissioning.
+The company will also support engineering design, yard fabrication and offshore commissioning.

 In late 2005, Maersk Oil Qatar and Qatar Petroleum agreed on a plan for further development of the Al Shaheen Field off Qatar.
 The field development plan calls for drilling of more than 160 production and water injection wells during a six-year period, along with 19 new platforms interconnected by sub-sea pipelines.